seeker-ibu/ship-base/README.md

 - **Language:** Java
 - **Responsibilities:**
-  - Accept HTTP requests over local sockets (from browsers or internal applications).
+  - Accept HTTP requests over local sockets (from browsers in the ship).
   - Use two threads:
     - **Listener Thread:** Accepts and enqueues incoming HTTP requests into a **blocking queue** (FIFO).
     - **Sender Thread:** Dequeues requests and sends them to the server proxy via a **single TCP connection**.